thanasipantazides/response-tools/README.md

 More information will be placed here with regards as to how this package is recommended to be used.

+### Documentation

+Documentation can be found in the [Response Tools Data Guide](./Response Tools Data Guide v1.pdf) and in the [online documentation](https://foxsi.github.io/response-tools/index.html).

 ## Install tips

 In order to work with some preliminary data, it is instructive to set up a virtual environment (more information below) and install necessary packages.
 The suggested way to do this is to create an environment with: